Abstract

 Nonetheless, this paper considers the fact that when the commonly used membership function is utilized to fit the acquired membership sequence, it may unavoidably induce computational errors and lead to a decrease in the accuracy of the T-S fuzzy model.
 Therefore, the membership values of diverse working points for various rules are directly computed based on the obtained membership matrix.
 To fulfill the requirement of full flight envelope modeling, the membership values of the unassigned working points can be acquired through two-dimensional nearest neighbor interpolation.

-Step 1: Initialize the membership matrix F = 0 .
+Step 1: Initialize the membership matrix .

-Step 2: Combine the clustering outcomes and (4) to obtain a fuzzy model for given working points based on the obtained affiliation matrix F .
+Step 2: Combine the clustering outcomes and (4) to obtain a fuzzy model for given working points based on the obtained affiliation matrix .

-where α denotes the weighting factor.
+where denotes the weighting factor.

 4. Aero-Engine Distributed System Controller Design